cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

     * Fill the parameters `sidecar_id`, `control_plane`, `client_id` and
     `client_secret` with the information from the `Cyral Templates` option in the `Deployment` tab of your sidecar details.
-    * Fill the parameters `vpc_id` and `subnets` with an existing VPC and subnet that can connect to the database you plan to protect with this sidecar.
+    * Fill the parameters `vpc_id` and `subnets` with an existing VPC and subnets that allows network connectivity to the Cyral control plane (outbound HTTPS and gRPC traffic using port `443`) and to the database you plan to protect with this sidecar.

 * Open a command line terminal in the new folder.
 * Configure the AWS CLI credentials or provide them through environment variables.
 * Run `terraform init` followed by `terraform apply`.